Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \subsection{Hardware Validation with two MMRs}

-Hardware experiments using our in-house developed ROS-enabled MMRs have been performed in an environment ($4\ m\times4\ m$) with static and dynamic obstacles.
-It evaluates the motion planning algorithm in Section \ref{MotionPlanning}.
-Each holonomic mobile base is made of four mecanum wheels driven by each separate geared motor with an encoder.
-Fig. \ref{fig:HoloSetup} shows two holonomic MMRs with the grasped object (Plywood) that transport the object in an indoor environment shown in Fig. \ref{fig:expa}.
+We conducted hardware experiments using our in-house developed ROS-enabled MMRs have been performed in an environment measuring $4\ m\times4\ m$ with static and dynamic obstacles.
+These experiments assesed the motion planning algorithm in Section \ref{MotionPlanning}.
+Each holonomic mobile base is equiped four mecanum wheels, each driven by a geared motor with an encoder.
+Fig. \ref{fig:HoloSetup} shows two holonomic MMRs with the grasped object (Plywood) transporting the object in an indoor environment shown in Fig. \ref{fig:expa}.

-Our developed manipulator is same as the manipulator used in the simulation described in Table \ref{Tab:0} except the joint 5.
-We fixed the joint 5 because of the hardware limitations.The DH parameter of the gripper has been updated as $d = 0.120\ m, a = 0, \alpha = 0$ and $\theta = 0$ after fixing joint 5.
-The generated trajectory and the control input by the online motion planner (Section \ref{OMP}) for the mobile base and the manipulator arm are sent to the respective MMRs.
-The local PID controllers ensure the generated trajectory tracking of the mobile base and the joint trajectory of the manipulators.
-The trajectory of each mobile base and the EE of MMRs are measured using a Vicon motion capture system.
+Our developed manipulator is the same as the one used in the simulation described in Table \ref{Tab:0} except for joint 5.
+We fixed the joint five because of the hardware limitations.
+The DH parameter of the gripper has been updated as $d = 0.120\ m, a = 0, \alpha = 0$, and $\theta = 0$ after fixing joint 5.

+The trajectory and the control input generated by the online motion planner (Section \ref{OMP}) for the mobile base and the manipulator arm is transmitted to the respective MMRs.
+The local PID controllers ensure the mobile base's trajectory tracking and the manipulators' joint trajectory tracking.
+The trajectories of each mobile base and the EE of MMRs are measured using an external motion capture system.
 Fig. \ref{fig:EEPose} shows the snap of the object transport from the start (Fig. \ref{fig:expa}) to the goal (Fig. \ref{fig:expe}).
-It encounters a dynamic obstacle and start avoidance maneuver.
+During the transportation the system encounters a dynamic obstacle and initiates an avoidance maneuver.
 Fig. \ref{fig:expc} shows when it comes closest and finally avoids Fig. \ref{fig:expd} the obstacles to reach the goal Fig. \ref{fig:expe}.